Notre Dame High School (Calgary): Academics

 Further, the school is part of the Action for Bright Children Society.

 Athletics

 Notre Dame's team name is the Pride and the athletic symbol is a lion; hence pride.
-The Pride have won many athletic titles in the school's short history, such as city championships for the Senior Girls Volleyball team, Senior Boys Basketball, and provincial championships for the Senior Boys Football team.
+The Pride have won many athletic titles in the school's short history, such as city championships for the Senior Girls Volleyball team, Senior Boys Basketball, a Senior Boys Soccer “threepeat” and provincial championships for the Senior Boys Football team.

 The school competes in the following sports: